How do I choose a reputable keepsake maker?

 When I am made aware of a copycat (thank you to my many loyal customers and friends), I will always follow through and so far a simple friendly conversation resolves the issue but I will protect my intellectual property rights via the law should I have to.

-And for the record, every word on this website, I have written myself and every photo has been taken by me.
+And for the record, every word on this website, I have written myself and every photo has been taken by me (bar two used with kind permission of my customers).
 The fabulous Pauline of Funky Friends Factory has given me permission to use her pattern although I have changed it a little to suit my style.